jimregan/notes/_drafts/2026-01-16-chatgpt-reel-notes.md

 * **szerintem** – in my opinion / I think
 * **két pakk** – two packs
 * **kristály** – *crystal meth* (slang)

-### Notes on the joke

-The humour comes from the **sharp contrast** between:

-* an *official, benevolent-sounding* social-policy question, and
-* a **deadpan answer referencing hard drugs**, delivered casually.

-It’s deliberately shocking and relies on:

-* understatement
-* stereotype-breaking
-* and the absurdity of applying street slang to pension politics

-If you want, we can also flag these **“loaded slang” moments** systematically in future ones, since they tend to be the hardest to catch at A-level.

 -----